Feeling stressed? Always tired? Sit down, enjoy a mug of relaxing Moon Milk, and watch as we gently swing this pocket watch back and forth.

 What Is Moon Milk?

-Today’s Moon Milk isn’t the first drink of its name, though.
+There was also another moon milk.
 In the 19th century, pharmacies sold a very different kind of “moonmilk.”
 That version was a milky white substance found in caves that some believed was petrified moonlight.
 It was, actually, dried calcite, so it supposedly worked pretty well for heartburn before TUMS entered the market in 1930 and capitalized on the mass heartburn caused by the Great Depression.

-Can Moon Milk Really Help Reduce Stress or Improve Sleep?
+Can Moon Milk Help You Sleep?

-Yes, Virginia, Moon milk may help you sleep and may reduce your stress levels.
+Moon milk may help you sleep and may reduce your stress levels.

 But Moon Milk’s ingredients play a role too.

-Cow milk and nut milk (specifically almond and walnut milk) contain melatonin, tryptophan, and magnesium, all of which help you get your z’s.
 Need proof?
 Just take a peek in the family room after a tryptophan-turkey filled Thanksgiving dinner.
 Who wants pie?

-Thanks to our always busy oh god someone please cancel plans this week lifestyles, adaptogens —herbs that claim to reduce stress — are so hot right now.
+Thanks to our always busy oh god someone please cancel plans this week lifestyles, adaptogens — herbs that claim to reduce stress — are so hot right now.
 But, always check with your doc before adding a new supplement to your diet as it may have unwanted side effects.

 A few common adaptogens include ashwagandha, rhodiola, and chaga and reishi mushrooms, and their impact can be as impressive as knowing how to correctly pronounce these words.
-In a 60-day double-blind study following 64 people, 600mg of ashwagandha reduced their perceived stress levels by 44 percent.
-You can check your stress level here if you’re curious.
-An extra shot of moon juice for whomever scores the highest!

 Tart cherry juice contains load of antioxidants and is also a good source of melatonin.
 In a small study focused on people suffering from insomnia, the participants who drank tart cherry juice saw an increase in sleep quality and the length they stayed asleep.
 Aunt Susan’s special grape juice helps her fall asleep, but it also comes with a more unpleasant morning.